A or AS Level

-A level mathematics builds from GCSE level mathematics and introduces calculus and its applications.
-It draws on ideas from Algebra and number covered at GCSE and extends them in to new ideas.
+A level Mathematics builds from GCSE level mathematics and introduces calculus and its applications.
+It draws on ideas from algebra and number covered at GCSE and extends them into new ideas.
 Students will cover a range of topics involving new ideas and some they have already covered.
-They will look at applied Maths and how these fit in including some aspects of Mechanics and Statistics.
+They will look at applied maths and how these fit in including some aspects of mechanics and statistics.
 Students will be encouraged to solve problems and will be expected to answer questions with less scaffolding

-Year 2 A level mathematics builds on mathematics covered in year 1 and develops ideas around calculus and its applications.
+Year 2 A level Mathematics builds on mathematics covered in year 1 and develops ideas around calculus and its applications.
 It emphasises how mathematical ideas are interconnected and how mathematics can be applied to model situations mathematically using algebra and other representations, to help make sense of data, to understand the physical world and to solve problems in a variety of contexts, including social sciences and business.
 It prepares students for further study and employment in a wide range of disciplines involving the use of mathematics.

-You need to complete A Level Maths to do the following BSc degrees; mathematics; statistics; computer science; physics; accountancy and engineering.
+A Level Maths is an entry requirement for a range of BSc degrees including mathematics, statistics, computer science, physics, accountancy and engineering.
 It is also considered a â€˜facilitating subjectâ€™ for many other degrees.

 Accountancy/finance; engineering; air traffic controller; architect and computer scientist.

 â€˜Women in Engineeringâ€™, robotics, statistics and mechanics taster sessions. â€˜Maths Inspirationâ€™ at the Bristol Hippodrome.